dbanalyticsco/dbanalytics.co/content/posts/looker-pdt-to-dbt-part-one.md

 [Persistent derived tables (PDTs)](https://docs.looker.com/data-modeling/learning-lookml/derived-tables) are a big part of Looker's success.
 They allow businesses to quickly transform their data with simple SQL `select` statements, abstracting lots of the data engineering that might otherwise be required.
 They allow you to easily materialize those models as tables in your data warehouse, speeding up the query times for your end users.

 They are addictive.
 Build a few PDTs, define an explore.
 Push to production.
 Build a few more.
 Push.
 Re-define the calculation behind a dimension.
 Push.
-Like most addictions though, there comes a point where you realise it may be detrimental to your health and well-being.
-Well, that of your BI stack anyway.
+While derived tables are great for a number of use-cases (many of which I come on to later), there can come a point where their use can become problematic.

 Models can start getting slow, without the ability to optimise fully.
 Models can get repetitive, with large portions of code written out over and over.
 Models can break, without the ability to test their output.

 ## Enter: dbt.

-dbt is to PDTs what good sourdough with cultured butter is to white sandwich bread with margarine: broadly the same thing, but one far better executed that the other.
+dbt is to PDTs what good sourdough with cultured butter is to white sandwich bread with margarine: broadly the same thing, but one somewhat more palatable than the other.

 As Tristan Handy, founder of dbt-building Fishtown Analytics, [explains](https://blog.fishtownanalytics.com/what-exactly-is-dbt-47ba57309068):